Welcome and thanks for visiting...

-Support personnel need to know their roles.
+Support personnel needs to know their roles.
 Who is scoring, and stat keeping?
 Where are the cameras to be located and who will operate them?
 Are there special camera views needed during the session that would require adjustment?
 What are they and when will they occur?

 Each practice has its infrastructure, so undoubtedly there are other items.
 The concept is don't waste time during training.
 Pre-plan the timing and the adjustments.
 Assign staff as it pertains to the overall plan and logistics.
-Developing a practice checklist is a good idea to have as a support to each planning session.
+Developing a practice checklist is a good idea to have as support for each planning session.

 Feedback on the Fly

-Practice is the time for quality repetitions, not to listen to the coach pontificate about some aspect of the game.
+Practice is the time for quality repetitions, not listening to the coach pontificate about some aspect of the game.
 Make your expectations known at the start of the activity; then, all feedback is done while the activity continues.
 If you need to speak with a player, pull the player out while allowing the activity to proceed.
 If another court is available, take a player to get some focused repetitions, then plug them back into the drill.
 Use video as an essential feedback tool.
 Have a monitor close to the court so non-participating players can observe their performance in drills and receive feedback from the staff.
 Extended feedback by the coach is accomplished outside the practice environment.

 After Practice Debrief and Evaluation